An overhand grip is when you hold onto a bar with your palms facing toward your body. This is also called a pronated grip.

 An overhand grip can also help you target specific muscle groups that wouldn’t be activated as much when using an underhand grip.
 This depends on the specific push-pull exercise you’re performing and your specific weight-training goals.

-Compared to the traditional lat pulldown, the supinated lat pulldown does a better job of training your lats.
-An underhand grip allows you to pull the weight down further than you normally would with an overhand grip.
+Compared to the traditional lat pulldown, the pronated wide lat pulldown does a better job of training your lats.
 As a result, you maximize the contraction of your lats at the bottom of each rep, which helps to build a thicker, stronger back.
 A sturdy back is essential for improving your performance in athletics, other compound lifts, and simple day-to-day activities.

 While your lats do most of the heavy lifting, the supinated lat pulldown also engages your biceps, this enables you to pull down more weight.